cloudnative-pg/cloudnative-pg/docs/src/troubleshooting.md

 - No nodes are matching the `nodeSelector`
 - Tolerations are not correctly configured to match the nodes' taints
-- No nodes are available at all: this cloud also be related to `cluster-autoscaler` hitting some limits, or having some temporary issues
+- No nodes are available at all: this could also be related to `cluster-autoscaler` hitting some limits, or having some temporary issues

 In this case, it could also be useful to check events in the namespace: